7Joe7/restapidemo/README.md

 After some thinking I realized that ingredients shouldn't be a sub-resources as they are not unique to each pizza.
-This could be solved multiple ways (third resource unique to a pizza which would contain amount of ingredient and its id).
+This could be solved multiple ways (third resource unique to a pizza which would contain amount of an ingredient and its id).
 I think for now separation is cleanest.

+After some research of redis I decided to rearrange db structure according to its conventions.
+I am not sure about the lastid.
+I would be interested in knowing how to do that better.